steemit/smt-whitepaper/cbt-manual/manual.md

 Why does the blockchain use unit ratios, rather than simply specifying prices?

-The answer is that it is possible to write crowdsale definitions for which price is ill-defined.
+The answer is that it is possible to write TGE definitions for which price is ill-defined.
 For example:

 - `"$from"` does not occur in `token_unit`